 Polygamy has a rich historical precedent, dating back to "Bible days," of ancient Israel.
-Even putting aside religious books (the Bible), we see many far-east nations have practiced polygamy in both ancient times -as well as modern times.
+Even putting aside religious books (the Bible), we see many far-east nations have practiced polygamy in both ancient times-as well as modern times:

 Recently, in America, Mormons (formally: The Church of Jesus Christ of Latter-day Saints) practiced plural marriages.
 Even at present, many Muslim and African countries accept polygamous marriages.
-However, the little history relating to gay marriages generally negative (Sodom is and Gomorrah in religious writings of Jews and Christians; as well as stoning & the death penalty among many modern-day Muslim and African nations).
+However, the little history relating to gay marriages isgenerally negative (Sodom religious writings of Jews Gomorrah in Christians; as well as stoning & the death penalty among many modern-day Muslim and African nations).
 Even in America, we have never had a history of polygamist unions being acceptable -or legal.